-In the practice of Committed Action, the person who made the request is expected to formally cancel (in a timely fashion) if the work is no longer needed.
-This avoids unnecessarily wasting time and effort.
-When canceling a request or offer, it is helpful to provide the specific reasons for the cancelation so the other person can appreciate how the circumstances have shifted rather than bring negative assumptions to bear on the person originally making the request.
+In the practice of Committed Action, the person who makes the request is expected to formally cancel (in a timely fashion) if the work is no longer needed.
+Doing this avoids unnecessarily wasting time and effort.
+When canceling a request, it is helpful to provide the specific reasons for the cancelation so the other person can appreciate how the circumstances have shifted rather than bring negative assumptions to bear on the person originally making the request.